 - Responsive service – Regional carriers may be willing to take on special shipping requirements and have more flexibility in terms of the kinds of services they can offer.

 As these suggestions show, you can find tremendous opportunities to reduce shipping costs.
 The bottom line?
-Today’s leading Transportation Management Systems are designed to manage a wider range of shipping scenarios.
+Today’s leading Transportation Management Systems for parcel shipping are designed to manage a wider range of shipping scenarios.

 Contact us to discuss ways to optimize your shipping operations and systems.